Canon 2000D vs 700D

 - More heavily discounted: Has been around for much longer (launched in March 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the 2000D comes out slightly ahead of the 700D (10 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 700D comes out slightly ahead of the 2000D (11 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 2000D or the 700D.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 2000D or the 700D.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon 2000D vs 700D